zolttoth/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 HTTP Upload is a common browser-based file upload tool you may be familiar with from other web applications.
 You can upload files via HTTP by selecting them from your browser or dragging and dropping them into the upload widget.

 Once you have uploaded files, you will be able to edit file metadata, restrict access to files [#f1]_ , and/or add tags.
 Click "Save Changes" to complete the upload.
-If you uploaded a file by mistake, you can delete it before saving by clicking the checkbox to select the file, and then clicking the "Delete" button above the Files Table.
+If you uploaded a file by mistake, you can delete it before saving by clicking the checkbox to select the file, and then clicking the "Edit" button above the Files Table and selecting the "Delete" item from the dropdown menu.

 File upload limit size varies based on Dataverse installation.
 The file upload size limit can be found in the text above the HTTP upload widget.
 If you need to upload a very large file or a very large *number* of files, consider using rsync + SSH upload if your Dataverse installation offers it.